microsoft/live-share/docs/reference/connectivity.md

 ## Manually adding a firewall entry

 As outlined above, your personal firewall needs to allow **vsls-agent** to accept connections in the port range 5990-5999.
-If you want to use direct mode but have found that your firewall does not have vsls-agent entry, you can add it from one of the following locations:
+If you want to use direct mode but have found that your firewall does not have vsls-agent entry, you can add manually.

-VS Code (substitute **VERSION** for the extension version):

-- **Windows:** %USERPROFILE%\\.vscode\extensions\ms-vsliveshare.vsliveshare-*VERSION*\dotnet_modules\win7-x86\vsls-agent.exe
-- **macOS:** $HOME/.vscode/extensions/ms-vsliveshare.vsliveshare-*VERSION*/dotnet_modules/osx.10.10-x64/vsls-agent

-Visual Studio:

-- Run a search for vsls-agent.exe in your VS install location under **IDE\Extensions**
-- The VS install location is typically C:\Program Files (x86)\Microsoft Visual Studio\\*EDITION* where **EDITION** is Community, Enterprise, etc

 How you do this will vary based on your firewall software, but you can find information about [configuring the Windows Firewall here](https://docs.microsoft.com/en-us/windows/security/identity-protection/windows-firewall/create-an-inbound-program-or-service-rule).

+You can find the agent executable in one of the following locations.

+### VS Code Agent Location

+Substitute **VERSION** for the extension version number in one of the paths below:

+**macOS, Linux**

+    $HOME/.vscode/extensions/ms-vsliveshare.vsliveshare-VERSION/dotnet_modules/vsls-agent

+**Windows**

+    %USERPROFILE%\\.vscode\extensions\ms-vsliveshare.vsliveshare-VERSION\dotnet_modules\vsls-agent.exe`

+### Visual Studio Agent Location

+Execute these steps to find `vsls-agent.exe`:

+1. Navigate to your VS install location.
+This is typically `C:\Program Files (x86)\Microsoft Visual Studio\\EDITION` where **EDITION** is Community, Enterprise, etc

+2. Run a search for `vsls-agent.exe` in under the **IDE\Extensions** sub-folder.

 ## See also